Jon-Becker/research/papers/diving-into-decompilation/README.md

   ### Determining Variable Types

   In most programming languages, variables and arguments have a type associated with them.
 When a program or smart contract is compiled, these types are often removed and replaced with bitwise masking operations.
 For example, an `address` in solidity is a 20-byte value.
 When compiled, the bytecode will often use bitwise masking operations to ensure that the value is exactly 20 bytes.
-This is done to save space in the bytecode, and to make the bytecode more efficient.
+This is done to save space in the bytecode and to make the bytecode more efficient.

   We can use this heuristic to infer the types of variables and arguments in a smart contract, for example: